bianAKA/discordBot/README.md

 - mongodb allows a discord user to have multiple email addresses authroised
 - mongodb avoids the multiple of token json files

+/activate: let bot focuses on one google account
+- it checks if the email address is authorized or not
+- it checks if user already has 'activated' email or not.
+If user doesn't have then we will activate it

 limitations:
 1) (https://developers.google.com/docs/api/quickstart/python), the account needs to be added as a test user while configure the OAuth consent screen, otherwise it blocks the account.
 2) the URL for authorizing is opened locally